Double categories of profunctors: Preliminaries

 The following definition is useful for dealing with two types of ``indiscreteness'' simultaneously. \begin{definition} An \ac{AVDC} $\bK$ is called \emph{loosewise indiscrete} if: \begin{itemize} \item For any objects $A,B\in\bK$, there is a unique loose arrow from $A$ to $B$. \item For any boundary for 1-coary cells, there is a unique cell filling it. \item For any boundary for 0-coary cells, there is at most one cell filling it. \end{itemize} Note that either loosewise \ac{AVD}-indiscreteness or loosewise \ac{VD}-indiscreteness implies loosewise indiscreteness. \end{definition}

-Surprisingly, almost all cells in a loosewise indiscrete \ac{AVDC} become cartesian for a diagrammatic reason.
+Surprisingly, in a loosewise indiscrete \ac{AVDC}, all cells whose top and bottom boundaries are of length 1 become cartesian for a diagrammatic reason.
 To show this, we introduce a special type of ``absolutely'' cartesian cells. \begin{definition} A cell

 in an \ac{AVDC} is called \emph{split} if there are data $(p_0,p_1,q_0,q_1,\beta_0,\beta_1,\gamma,\delta_0,\delta_1,\sigma,\eta_0,\eta_1)$ of the following forms:

 These are required to satisfy the following equations: